 Other times I’m chasing him, who has left for work without my permission.
 I jump over highways, leap over buildings, this time my footprints leaving pool-sized holes on the ground, shapes haloed by cracks like drunken sun rays, my high-arched bounds peeling roofs here, store signs there, until I catch up with him, and capture his car in my hand.
 “Where do you think you are going, Little Pet?”

 It sounds crazy, but it isn’t.
-There’s comedy in horror, just as the source of humor is not happiness, but sorrow (Mark Twain said that, I think).
+There’s comedy in horror, just as the source of humor is not happiness, but sorrow.
 I think of all the Harold Lloyd caricaturesque films I used to watch when I was a kid, terrifying when pictured as real events, but funny in a similar way squished bodies, crumbled cities, people running around screaming, are funny to me every once in a while.

 And if now it looks like I’m rambling, it’s because I have no idea how to explain why it’s funny.
 So, forget it and let’s get back to the pet thing.